 Scraped surface heat exchanger is widely used for heat transfer, crystallization, and other continuous processes in the dairy, chemical, and pharmaceutical industries.
 It is suitable for viscous, sticky, or particulate-containing materials that need some degree of crystallization.
 Since these features characterize the vast majority of processed foods, the scraped surface heat exchanger is particularly well suited for pumpable food items.
 During operation, the substance comes into contact with a heat transfer surface that is quickly and constantly scraped, exposing the surface to untreated product passage.
 The scraper blades provide simultaneous mixing and agitation in addition to ensuring high and uniform heat exchange.

 Only a scraped surface heat exchanger allows for heat exchange in sticky and viscous foods such as strong salad dressings, margarine, chocolate, peanut butter, fondant, ice cream, and shortenings.
 Since the boundary layer is constantly replaced by new material, high heat transfer coefficients are obtained.
+Because the residence time in the heat exchanger is typically only a few seconds, so higher temperature gradients can be used to transfer heat with few undesired side effects, minimize the risk of adverse reactions.
+Shanghai Ftherm® Machinery Co., Ltd. has a wide range of scraped surface heat exchangers and specifications, with a single heat exchange area ranging from 0.08 square meters to 7.0 square meters, which can be used to produce medium-low viscosity to high-viscosity products, whether you need to heat or cool the product, crystallization, pasteurization, retort, sterilization, gelation, concentration, freezing, evaporation and other continuous production processes.
 Furthermore, the substance is only in contact with the heating surface for a few seconds, and high-temperature gradients can be used without the risk of adverse reactions.

 scraped surface heat exchanger construction